-16.10.3 The maintenance of all external lighting is to be managed by way of an annual service agreement to ensure the security of the building and persons within are not compromised from dark or uncontrolled public areas.
+7.21 The maintenance of all external lighting is to be managed by way of an annual service agreement to ensure the security of the building and persons within are not compromised from dark or uncontrolled public areas.

-16.10.4 Sightlines must be kept free from obstructions.
-If a lack of natural surveillance occurs this would quickly encourage anti-social behaviour and criminal offences specifically malicious damage to the area.
-The ‘fear of crime’ would also no doubt increase if there is sign of malicious damage, rubbish, broken bottles etc. around the development.
-Regular maintenance and up-keep of the site must therefore be adhered to.

-16.11 Waste
+Waste

-16.11.1 Waste and recycling collection vehicles entering and exiting the property must do so in a forward direction.
+7.22 Waste and recycling collection vehicles entering and exiting the property must do so in a forward direction.